SpineEventEngine/chat-bot/ENVIRONMENT.md

 The [Cloud Identity and Access Management][iam] (IAM) service is used to fine-tune the authorization and access management for the application.

-In order to run the application following service accounts, and their respective roles are configured:
+In order to run the application, the following service accounts, and their respective roles are configured:

 1. `chat-api-push@system.gserviceaccount.com` — a special Chat API service account used by the